InstaDEX-Android/bitcore-wallet-client/README.md

 ### Logger.setLevel(level)

 Sets the level of a logger.
-A level can be any bewteen: 'silent', 'debug', 'info', 'log', 'warn', 'error', and 'fatal'.
+A level can be any bewteen: 'debug', 'info', 'log', 'warn', 'error', and 'fatal'.
 That order matters: if a logger's level is set to 'warn', calling <tt>level.debug</tt> won't have any effect.
-If the level is set to 'silent', nothing will ever be logged. 'silent' is the default log level.

 **Parameters**